isobarbaric/TruthGuard/tasks.md

 - why is scientific vs conspiracy so unbalanced right now?
 - need a lot of validation to fix bugs that didn't even know existed
     - best example is training and test dataframe issue
+- other things to fine-tune
+    - includes parameters manually controlled; things like
+        - number of relevant words chosen